Medical Assisting

 Semester Hours 3

-This course introduces medical office administrative procedures.
-Topics include appointment scheduling, telephone techniques, managing the physician’s schedule, handling mail, preparing and maintaining medical records, and patient orientation.
+This course covers medical office administrative procedures, including appointment scheduling, telephone techniques, managing the physician’s schedule, handling mail, preparing and maintaining medical records, and patient orientation.
 Upon completion, students should be able to perform basic medical secretarial skills.
-This is a CORE course for Medical Assisting.
+This is a core course for Medical Assisting.

 MAT 121: Medical Administrative Procedures II